CSYE6225/UnixSysProgramming/Hekuan-Yang/HW08/ReadMe.md

 $vmstat 3

-when 5 clents are running at the same time, the idle mem run into 0 ( provide in the attched screenshots s1&s2)
+when 5 clients are running at the same time, the idle mem run into 0 ( provide in the attched screenshots s1&s2)

-the max number of connection is 11
+at that point, the max number of connection is 11.

 use

 $ grep @inetIp/var/log/apache2/access.log|awk '{print $10,$4}' |sed 's/\[//g' | awk -F\: '{print $1"_"$2"_"$3}' | awk '{arr[$2]+=$1}END{for(i in arr) print i,arr[i]/60}'

 then it will return transactions per minute.